 To enable call suppression, you must create a call suppression script that looks at a specific column in the calling list to determine whether to suppress the call.
 This script can be very simple; in fact, you can create the script in CXone using the create script wizard rather than using Studio.
-You can use Studio to create a more complex call suppression script or to modify a CXone-generated one.
+You can, however, use Studio to create a more complex call suppression script or to modify a CXone-generated script.
 Once you define a script, the system executes that script each time the dialer presents a contact to the skillClassification used to facilitate the delivery of contacts; assigned to agents based on abilities, specialties, and knowledge for calling or messaging.

-Each call suppression profile has an audit history tab that displays a table of information about the creation and last modification of the call suppression profile.
+Each call suppression profile has an audit history tab that displays information about the creation and last modification of the call suppression profile.
 You can see what was modified, when it was modified, and who did the modification.
 Audit history tables can become very large, so you can use search and filter tools to limit the display.